The Rich History of Allen Metropolitan C.M.E. Church

 COVID-19 gripped the nation in 2020, many Americans lost their lives and their jobs, businesses closed, and secure housing was threatened.
 All the while, Allen’s support ministries remained vigilant.
 The Casting the Net Ministry extended its client base exponentially, as people throughout the state of Illinois called the church, scheduled remote appointments, and received assistance with basic utility bills and service.

 And when George Floyd (an African American man) was heinously murdered by a (Caucasian) police officer in Minneapolis, Minnesota (triggering a global call to action), Allen remained responsively relevant to the Black Lives Matter (BLM) movement advocating social justice.
 Pastor Bryant and several church members participated in the Chicago Interfaith Community BLM Demonstration, marching in peaceful protest throughout downtown Chicago, Illinois on Juneteenth (June 19th) 2020.
 Furthering its commitment to social justice issues, Allen (a community anchor) serves the community as a polling place and provides registration for eligible voters.

 In 2022, Allen Metropolitan C.M.E.
-Church will celebrate its Fiftieth (50th) Year Church Anniversary, “The Year of Jubilee!”
-Forging ahead, the Church will continue to worship and pray according to 2 Chronicles 7:14; “believing God to supply all our needs as we labor to advance His Kingdom on earth!”
+Church celebrated its Fiftieth (50th) Year Church Anniversary, “The Year of Jubilee!”
+Forging ahead, the Church continues to worship and pray according to 2 Chronicles 7:14; “believing God to supply all our needs as we labor to advance His Kingdom on earth!”

 REV. JOYCE DORCH, ASSISTANT TO THE PASTOR